 Measures to promote the visibility of the element.

-All resources created to promote the element will be continuously maintained – Internet pages with informative, educational and artistic materials, information in the exhibition of sound instruments will be updated and expanded, ensuring the availability of information.
-Information on the traditions of the instrument game will be continuously included in all information and educational events for the wider public and specialists – lectures, concert lectures, master classes, including those conducted within the framework of the School bag.
-(Sound)
+All resources created to popularize the Element will be constantly maintained – websites with informative, educational and artistic materials, information in the Skaņumāja instrument exposition will be updated and expanded, ensuring accessibility of information.
+Information about the traditions of the playing instrument will be constantly included in all informative and educational events intended for the wider public and specialists – lectures, concert lectures, master classes, including those held within the framework of the “Skolas soma”.
+(Skaņumāja).

-The society “sound” will continuously monitor the dynamics of the use of the instrument game, the identification and documentation of contemporary players, as well as the identification and collection of historical testimonies, photographs, instruments, etc. (Sound, O.Ptjanko, I.Curve)
+The “Skaņumāja” association will constantly monitor the dynamics of the instrument’s use, identify and document contemporary players, as well as identify and collect historical evidence, photographs, instruments, etc. (Skaņumāja, O. Patjanko, I. Dzērve).

 Education.
-The society “Speaked” organizes at least one Petersburg ermonics training group (3-5 trainees) in the course of the traditional instrument game.
-Improving the skills of existing trained players.
-Organise at least 1 masterclass every year.
-During the reporting period, to achieve the commencement of the traditional instrument game programme in professional oriented cultural educational institutions; within the framework thereof include the Peterbourb ermonik game.
+The society “Skaņumāja” shall * organise at least one training group (3-5 trainees) of Petersburg garmon to be played in the course of the traditional instrument play during the reporting period; * organise at least 1 masterclass each year to improve the skills of existing trained players; * during the reporting period, to achieve the commencement of the playing programme of traditional instruments in vocational oriented cultural educational institutions; within the framework thereof the playing module of the Petersburg garmon to be included.
+(Skaņumāja)

-Player Community support activities.
-The society “sound” will continue to organise and support motivating events for players – players' Community, information exchange, individual support.
-Organise participation of Latvian gamblers in Petersburg ermonics players' events in Lithuania (at least once every two years); to organise the Petersburg Hermonik players Festival with the involvement of Lithuanian and Estonian participants.
+Activities to support the player community.
+The “Skaņumāja” association will continue * to organize and support motivating events for players – player community meetings, information exchange, individual support; ^ organize the participation of Latvian players in Petersburg garmon player events in Lithuania (at least once every two years); * organize the Petersburg garmon player festival with the involvement of Lithuanian and Estonian participants.

-Manufacture of tools.
-Work will continue to develop a fully-fledged, tradition-compliant tool manufacturing technological process and ensure regular manufacture of tools.
-Produce at least 3 new instruments during the reporting period.
-(Speaker, Riga Folk music society)
+Instrument manufacturing.
+Work will continue to develop a full-fledged, traditionally compliant technological process for instrument manufacturing and to ensure regular instrument manufacturing.
+At least 3 new instruments will be manufactured during the reporting period.
+(Skaņumāja, Riga Folk Music Society).

 To ensure the availability of sufficient quality information and materials of all kinds, to ensure representation of tradition at representative music and cultural events,